In-game DFHack command launcher with integrated help.

 gui/launcher without parameters, it shows some useful

-by their category tags.
+tools by their category tags.

 gui/launcher keeps a history of commands you have run to let you quickly run